aamrlyman/SeparatingDataAndLogicExample/README.md

 ### Conclusion

 "In any given system we will sometimes want the flexibility to add new data types, and so we prefer objects for that part of the system.
 Other times we will want the flexibility to add new behaviors, and so in that part of the system we prefer data types and procedures."
+- Robert Martin Clean Code

 Is procedural code the answer?
 - Am I working with a single concept that can be well represented in a data structure?
 If yes, then procedural code will lead to code that is easier to augment, test, and maintain.